microsoft/rushstack/api/node-core-library.filesystem.deletefile.md

 # FileSystem.deleteFile method

 Deletes a file.
 Can optionally throw if the file doesn't exist.
-Behind the scenes it uses \`fs.unlinkSync()\`.
+Behind the scenes it uses `fs.unlinkSync()`<!-- -->.

 **Signature:**
 ```javascript